Surgery

 Both benign and malignant tumors can also form on the eye.
 Depending on the type and location of the tumor, they should be removed surgically.
 For example, basal cell carcinoma is a frequent tumor found on the eyelids.
 Although this form very rarely produce secondary tumors or metastasize, it can continue to grow and infiltrate into the eyeball and bone.
 Even melanomas, sarcomas and other types of tumors can occur in the eye.
 Depending on the findings, different steps need to be taken.
 These range from removing a hemangioma with a laser to surgical removal of tumor tissue and irradiation of the affected tissue.
 If the retina and choroid are affected, the eyeball may even have to be removed.

 © Copyright Univ.
-Prof. Dr. Birgit Lackner +++ Conceived and produced by speedy space +++ Legal Notice +++ Sitemap +++ Home
+Prof. Dr. Birgit Lackner +++ Conceived and produced by speedy space - a division of selpers FlexCo +++ Legal Notice +++ Sitemap +++ Home